 Why does mainstream media snub the quietly radical interim solution – the 48-volt mild hybrid system?

 Stories about electric cars are popping up in the darnedest places.
 Just this week, The Economist declared the internal combustion engine “roadkill,” a victim of the rapidly advancing technology of electric car batteries.
-Even Canada’s journal of arts and letters, The Walrus, deigned to include a manifesto on electric cars in its current issue.
+Even Canada’s journal of arts and letters, The Walrus, designed to include a manifesto on electric cars in its current issue.

 But why does mainstream media snub the quietly radical interim solution – the 48-volt mild hybrid system?